investlab/RAT-Python/README.md

-client <id>         - Connect to a client. clients             - List connected clients. download <files>    - Download file(s). help                - Show this help menu. kill                - Kill the client connection. persistence         - Apply persistence mechanism. quit                - Exit the server and end all client connections. rekey               - Regenerate crypto key. run <command>       - Execute a command on the target. scan <ip>           - Scan top 25 ports on a single host. survey              - Run a system survey. unzip <file>        - Unzip a file.
+client <id>         - Connect to a client. clients             - List connected clients. download <files>    - Download file(s). execute <command>   - Execute a command on the target. help                - Show this help menu. kill                - Kill the client connection. persistence         - Apply persistence mechanism. quit                - Exit the server and end all client connections. rekey               - Regenerate crypto key. scan <ip>           - Scan top 25 ports on a single host. survey              - Run a system survey. unzip <file>        - Unzip a file.